UniversityofWarwick/express-form/README.md

   // ...
 })
 ```
 The `custom()` method lets you create custom filters or validation by passing a function.
 It has one required argument, which is substituted with the field value on submission.
-You can optionally reference a second argument in your function, whose value is equivalent to `req.form`.
+You can optionally reference a second argument in your function, whose value is the contents of the `dataSources` defined in the [configuration](#configuration).
 This allows your code to look up values of other form fields, for example when you need to validate combinations of fields.

 * If the function throws an error, then an error is added to the form.
 (If `message` is not provided, the thrown error message is used.)